RandyBaeza/Caso-1-Diseno-de-software/README.md

 -Why: RTL+Jest encourages testing component behavior like a user would, leading to more resilient tests.
 Perfect for testing individual UI components and custom hooks.
 -Alternatives considered: Enzyme: Largely forgotten in favor of RTL.
 Vitest: A great alternative to Jest but has a slightly smaller ecosystem.

+---

+## 7. Styling & UI

+Tailwind CSS + shadcn-ui

+Why:

+Fast prototyping and consistent design.

+shadcn-ui provides prebuilt, accessible components styled with Tailwind.

+Works nicely with Vite, React, and TypeScript.

+Considerations:

+Tailwind classes can get long, but easy to learn.

+Choice:
+CSS Framework
+-Why: Tailwind CSS enables rapid UI development with a utility-first approach and ensures design consistency.
+-Alternatives considered: Styled-Components/Emotion: Rejected because they introduce runtime overhead and require context switching between CSS and JS.

+Choice:
+Component Library
+-Why: shadcn/ui provides a collection of copy-paste React components built with Tailwind, allowing rapid early-stage development while retaining full control over the source code and styling.
+-Alternatives considered: MUI/Ant Design: Rejected due to their heavy bundle size and the significant effort required to customize their design to a unique brand.